lmsalaudeen/bin-file-image-analysis/README.md

 # ANALYSING A BINARY FILE
-## Latifah Mojisola Salaudeen
-The CFG Introduction to Python MOOC in November, 2023 included a challenge which involved analysing a binary file for human readable content.
-The challenge tasks (link) included extracting video frames and syncronisation words.
+The CFG Introduction to Python MOOC (sponsored by DSTL) in November 2023 included a challenge which involved analysing a binary file for human readable content.
+The challenge tasks included extracting video frames, syncronisation words and data.

+## Background
+- A binary file containing transmission from a UAV
+- Has video frames
+- Has synchronization words
+- Has data

+## Approach
+- Check image signatures
+- Extract images
+- Get the rest of the non-image data
+- Non-JPEG data examined for sync words and data

 I first opened the file in a hex viewer to have an overview of it.
 One of the first things I noticed was that there were dates in it.

-First, I'll like to open the binary file and check for images.
+Then, I opened the binary file and checked for images by looking through the file for image markers and trailers.

 ```python
 # Defining image markers and trailers